jonthebeef/cursordone/tasks/implement-toast-system.md

 6. Implemented in the "Update Task Refs" feature as first use case

 ## Notes

 This will serve as the foundation for all application notifications, not just ref updates.
 The system is now fully implemented with a clean, modern design that matches the application's theme.

+---

+## Guidelines

+- The fewer lines of code, the better
+- Proceed like a Senior Developer // 10x engineer
+- DO NOT STOP WORKING until task is complete
+- Start reasoning paragraphs with uncertainty, then build confidence through analysis